-Oliebollen aka Dutch Donuts are eaten at New Year's Eve.
-A real dutch tradition.
+Oliebollen, aka Dutch Donuts, are eaten at New Year's Eve.
+A real Dutch tradition.
 They’re crispy on the outside and soft and juicy on the inside.
-Fill them with currants and apple or just let them be au naturel.
+Fill them with currants and apple or just let them be natural.
 And don't forget to sprinkle some icing sugar on them (it's a sweet tooth treat).

 Prep Time 2 hourshrs